 VoIP Voice over IP

-Editor’s note: it may be appropriate to add a preamble section 4 that discusses aggregate approaches in a generic fashion.

 Aggregate Approaches Based on Existing NANP Data Structures

 Some service providers are already exchanging voice traffic over IP facilities.
 This section details how routing for such exchanges has been implemented based on existing data in the LERG and NPAC supplemented with the bilateral exchange of information to map LERG and/or NPAC identifiers to IP connection information.